 This course is a collaborative offering across the schools in the Collaborative for Urban Resilience and Effectiveness (CURE) and the Global Network for Advanced Management.
-It brings together faculty from schools across these networks, World Resources Institute (WRI), Rockefeller Foundation’s Global Resilient Cities Network (GRCN), and Slum/Shack Dwellers International (SDI), as well as practitioners from business, government, and civil society to engage with the topic of urban resilience.
-This is fifth year that this course is being offered for students in GNAM.
+It brings together faculty from schools across these networks, Akiba Machinani Trust (AMT), Slum/Shack Dwellers International (SDI), Rockefeller Foundation’s Resilient Cities Network (RCN), and, as well as practitioners from business, government, and civil society to engage with the topic of urban resilience.

 Despite the global nature of the challenge, cities across the globe evidence great complexity and differences.
 Local, national, and regional context matters, and the resilience-building effort will require leaders who understand how markets and organizations work in diverse and complex contexts, and who can move supplely from a global perspective to specific local understanding.
 Leaders will also need to be able to call on expertise and resources from all parts of the globe and all sectors of society, and not assume that any one organization or perspective has the final answer.

-For the purposes of this course, we draw on the view of urban resilience articulated by Rockefeller Foundation’s 100 Resilient Cities (100RC) initiative as the ability of individuals, communities, businesses, institutions, and systems within a city to survive, adapt, and grow in response to acute shocks and chronic stresses they may experience.
+For the purposes of this course, we view urban resilience as the capacity of individuals, communities, businesses, institutions, and systems within a city to survive, adapt, and grow in response to acute shocks and chronic stresses they may experience.
 Shocks and stresses can bring opportunities for cities to evolve and in some circumstances transform.

-The purposes of this course are to help students across the Global Network for Advanced Management:
+The purposes of this course are to help students:

 - Articulate resilience challenges and opportunities facing global cities in the post-COVID19 world, with a focus on informal settlements